TUVIMEN/disqus-scraper/README.md

 # disqus-scraper

-A bash script for scraping comments from disqus-scraper.
+A bash script for scraping comments from disqus.

 ## Requirements